HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### R code-chunk for larger static image using out.width and PDF img

 For larger images, where one side is greater than 300px, set the out.width to a pixel number for ideal display in the HTML edition.
-Also, if needed, copy the image, use Photoshop to create a smaller image size, and save with same file name and a .pdf extension for auto-substitution in the PDF output …as shown in Figure
+Also optional to reduce float in PDF: `fig.pos='h',`.
+If necessary, copy the image, use Photoshop to create a smaller image size, and save with same file name and a .pdf extension for auto-substitution in the PDF output …as shown in Figure <a href="#fig:screenshot-tall">153</a>.
-<a href="#fig:screenshot-tall">153</a>.

 <img src="images/17-bookdown/screenshot-tall.png" alt="Using out.width=200 and smaller PDF image size." width="200" />
 <p class="caption">